mandafeb/ins-money/README.md

-# ins-money
+# Insurance Charges
-Insurance Charges, how do they work?
+how do they work?